incognico/build-libcurl-windows/README.md

 -----------
 This batch script will automatically download the latest libcurl source code and build it using Visual Studio compiler.

+libcurl is built with as: **release-dll-zlib-static-ipv6-sspi-winssl-nghttp2-static** and features in `curl_disable.txt` are disabled

 Supported Visual Studio are:
 *  Visual Studio 2019
 *  Visual Studio 2019 BuildTools